zhiburt/tabled/README.md

 ### Comparison

-Nowadays there's a few libraries for pretty tables.
+Nowadays there are a few libraries for pretty tables.
 Some may wonder why `tabled` is better or worse than others libraries?

-I hope `tabled` does it's job well, but at the end of the day you probably need to decide for yourself.
+I hope `tabled` does its job well, but at the end of the day you probably need to decide for yourself.
 If you have any ideas for an enhancement or have a question about `tabled` please file an issue.

 Below you will find a list of crates which do similar things or do something which `tabled` doesn't.